 There are several out there, but I've found it helps to focus on one or two, making it easier to pile up those points faster.
 After years of booking free flights to everywhere from Greece to Vietnam (we pay for almost all of our flights using credit card travel rewards points) and a lot of research, I'm going to tell you which ones I believe are the best, and why.

 This is where it all started for me, and the only thing I regret is that I didn't do it sooner.

-Right now, Chase Sapphire Preferred is making the best offer ever with an introductory bonus of anywhere from 100,000 points after you spend $4,000 in three months from the date you open your account.
+Right now, Chase Sapphire Preferred is making one of their best offers ever with an introductory bonus of 75,000 points after you spend $4,000 in three months from the date you open your account.
 That may seem like a lot of money to spend, but we use our Chase Sapphire Preferred for everything except our mortgage.
-Our cell phones, internet, Netflix, gasoline, groceries, car repairs, dental work, insurance, dining out…everything.
+We use it for our cell phones, internet, Netflix, gasoline, groceries, car repairs, dental work, insurance, dining out…everything.